-Purchases will be allowed between July l and May l, in any given year.
-Full-time employees shall be entitled to uniform allowance of \$800.
-Clerical employees shall have an annual \$100.00 clothing allowance.
+Purchases will be allowed between July 1 and May 1, in any given year.
+Full-time employees shall be entitled to uniform allowance of \$900.
+Clerical employees shall have an annual \$300.00 clothing allowance.
+Purchases will be allowed between July 1st and May 1st, in any given year.

-Custodians: Full time custodial workers regularly assigned to school buildings shall be entitled to a uniform allowance of \$800 per year.
+Custodians: Full time custodial workers regularly assigned to school buildings shall be entitled to a uniform allowance of \$900 per year.
 Uniforms shall be purchased from an approved vendor subject to the policies of the Director of Public Works or his designee.
 Purchases will be allowed between July 1 and May 1 in any given year.
 School custodians found not wearing uniforms may be subject to disciplinary action.

-ARTICLE XVIII LICENSES and EDUCATION
+ARTICLE 18 LICENSES and EDUCATION